OfficeDev/office-js-docs-pr/word/word-add-ins-programming-guide.md

 _Applies to: Word 2016 for Windows_

 Microsoft Word 2016 introduces a new object model for working with Word objects.
 This object model is an addition to the existing object model provided by Office.js to create add-ins for Word.
-This object model is accessed via JavaScript hosted by a web application.
+This object model is accessed via Javascript hosted by a web application.

 ## Manifest